Recession? Market correction? Bear market? What to expect.

 So why are people talking about a recession?

 The two phenomena aren’t always related, even though historically a recession often follows a market correction.
-Canada has had five recessions lasting six months or more since 19703:
+Canada has experienced five recessions lasting six months or more since 1970.3

 The key is – don’t panic